-Composing in the leafy outer east of Melbourne, Lyon's music explores a range of themes, from deep human emotions to mathematical concepts, as well as the lighter side of life.
+Composing in the leafy outer east of Melbourne, Lyon's music explores a range of themes, from deep human emotions, representations of nature to mathematical concepts, as well as the lighter side of life.
 Stylistically eclectic, Lyon's compositions move from dramatic and intense, to quirky.
 Narrative, precision, duality and rhythm are all strong recurring elements.
-In 2021 Lyon's concerto for two horns Opal will be performed by the Melbourne Symphony Orchestra and her first opera, Pieces of Margery, will be performed by More Than Opera under the baton of Alan Cook.
 Lyon is currently studying a Doctor of Musical Arts at the University of Sydney as part of the 2020-21 Composing Women Program.
-Upcoming collaborations are with the Sydney Dance Company, Tasmanian Symphony Orchestra, and Sydney Philharmonia Choirs.
-Previously, Lyon's music has been performed by the Melbourne Symphony Orchestra, Ensemble Goldentree, National Capital Orchestra, Syzygy Ensemble, flautist Robin Meiksins (Chicago), and multi-arts organisation Forest Collective.
+Upcoming performances are with the Sydney Symphony Orchestra Fellows, and the Australian Ballet as part of the Bodytorque series, collaborating with choreographer Timothy Coleman.
+In 2023 Lyon's first opera, Pieces of Margery, is planned to be performed by More Than Opera under the baton of Alan Cook.
+Previously, Lyon's music has been performed by the Melbourne Symphony Orchestra, Tasmanian Symphony Orchestra, Tasmania University Orchestra, National Capital Orchestra, Syzygy Ensemble, Ensemble Goldentree, flautist Robin Meiksins (Chicago), and multi-arts organisation Forest Collective.
 Lyon was a finalist for the Beleura Emerging Composer Award as part of 2019 The Melbourne Prize, participant in the 2017 Cybec 21st Century Australian Composers Program, and winner of the 2009 Adolf Spivakovsky Scholarship for Composition of Music.

 - Detailed bio at bottom of page

 "I cannot imagine life without music, in all its various, beautiful forms.
 I see music as one of the markers for a healthy society, as well as being fascinated with its diversity.
 I wish to add to that.
 For me, to create music is part of being human."